rails/rails/guides/source/caching_with_rails.md

 ### Low-Level Caching

 Sometimes you need to cache a particular value or query result instead of caching view fragments.
-Rails' caching mechanism works great for storing __any__ kind of information.
+Rails' caching mechanism works great for string __any__ kind of information.

 The most efficient way to implement low-level caching is using the `Rails.cache.fetch` method.
 This method does both reading and writing to the cache.
 When passed only a single argument, the key is fetched and value from the cache is returned.
 If a block is passed, the result of the block will be cached to the given key and the result is returned.